vajbe/smart-access/README.md

 # Smart IAM (Okta-like Access Management Platform)

-An open-source identity and access management system built with Java, Kafka, and React.
-Designed to scale to millions of users using microservices, JWT auth, and cloud-native architecture.
+An open-source identity and access management system built with **Go**, **Kafka**, and **React**.
+Designed to scale to millions of users using microservices, JWT-based auth, and cloud-native architecture.

 ---